Eisa01/mpv-scripts/README.md

 - **Auto Skip**: If the file you are watching has organized chapters, any opening, ending sound can be automatically skipped after your **preferred countdown** time.
 - **Chapters Modification:** Create, remove, edit chapters,  and then save changes into an external file or bake them into the mkv file.
 - **Chapter Next / Prev:** Go to next chapter, if no chapters available go to next playlist, and vise-versa (like the good times with MPC-HC).
-- **Autoload**: Basically, if you are not using mpv's autoload script, this is bundled along for convenience and for the possibility to add more features in the future.
 - **Customization:** Tons of user customizable settings that can even change the behavior and priority of smart-next, smart-prev, auto-skip, and more!
 - **OSD** (On Screen Display): Displays a proper OSD for the actions preformed through SmartSkip.
 - **More:** This is not all!
 Explore the conf file to learn more about the possibilities you are missing out...